thomas-tesselaar/information-bottleneck/README.md

 Andrew Sutcliffe, Hamish Spence, Kyle Dong, Joshua Geddes, Thomas Tesselaar

+The core implementations of this project are in the `vib.py` and `load_gutenberg.py` files, which are commented extensively for future analysis and expansion.
+The remaining scripts were previous iterations of the projects and scripts designed for assessing various model configurations.

 ## Setup Instructions

 ### 1. Create and Activate Virtual Environment